 - Uses Renewable Energy Credits: It’s possible to access renewable energy sources off-site, which is often an attractive choice for new projects.
 How this works can depend on the area and local laws.
 If a site has limited space, it’s possible to place renewable energy systems at another location.
 This usually works by allowing users to buy renewable energy credits.
 This means their energy integrates into the power grid and offsets their site’s use of fossil fuels.
 The way these credits work can vary greatly by region.
 But they often cover the cost of building and maintaining renewable facilities.
 This makes them an appealing choice for many new to the net-zero model.

-- Utilizes the Energy Grid: Most net-zero buildings remained connected to the energy grid like traditional sites.
+- Utilizes the Energy Grid: Most net-zero buildings remained connected to the energy grid-like traditional sites.
 This allows nonrenewable energy sources when renewable sources cannot meet the minimum requirements.
 In many areas, if these sources produce more energy than necessary, it transfers into the power grid.
-In other cases, overabundance of energy is stored and used on-site.
+In other cases, an overabundance of energy is stored and used on-site.
 Depending on factors like what technologies are used, how much energy a building requires, or what area a building is located in, different times of the year may require more or less energy consumption.
-Surplus energy benefits the building later on, because it provides energy during periods of higher demand, which leads to a net energy consumption of zero.
+Surplus energy benefits the building later on because it provides energy during periods of higher demand, which leads to net energy consumption of zero.